shobhit10058/KeepBlog/Readme.md

 *Installation:*
 1. clone the repository
 2. go in the repo directory
-3. run pip or pip3 install -e ./
+3. run pip or pip3 install -e ./(Installing in editable mode)
 4. Now you can use it as KeepBlog

 *You can remove it easily thorugh pip3 or pip uninstall KeepBlog*